arthurdouillard/arthurdouillard.github.io/_posts/2018-02-08-A-few-useful-things-to-know-about-ml.md

 # Data, Data, And Data

-While Domingos offers us great insights into Machine Learning, and various methods to improve our models, he notes that one constant:
+While Domingos offers us great insights into Machine Learning, and various methods to improve our models, he notes one constant:

 > More data beats a cleverer algorithm